owlbarn/tutorial/book/diffequation/README.md

 However, a real world system often contains multiple interdependent components, and each can be described by a unique function that evolves over time.
 In the next of this chapter, we will talk about several ODE examples in detail, such as the two-body problem and the Lorenz attractor.
 For now, it suffices for us to look at [@eq:diffequation:twobody_system] and [@eq:diffequation:lorenz] in the sections below and see how they are different from the single-variant ODE so far.
-For example, the Lorenz attractor system has three components that changes with time: the rate of convection in the atmospheric flow, the horizontal and vertical temperature variation.
+For example, the Lorenz attractor system has three components that change with time: the rate of convection in the atmospheric flow, the horizontal and vertical temperature variation.

 These two systems are examples of what is called the *first-order linear system of ODE* or just the *linear system of ODE*.
 Generally, if we have: